wwqrd/housebert/README.md

-# Lizard
+# Housebert

-`Lizard` energy monitor Arduino sketch for jeelib compatible boards
+Energy monitor Arduino sketch for jeelib compatible boards.

+The setup consists of two boards, one running the `basestation` software, and the other running the `sensornode` software.

-## Hub
+## Base Station

-The hub receives data over RFM12B and makes it available via a JSON API, it's not particularly smart about it.
+The base station receives data over RFM12B and makes it available via a JSON API, it's not particularly smart about it.

 It runs on an Arduino (specifically, jeenode) compatible board with an RFM12B and an ENC28J60.

 I'm using a [nanode "gateway"](http://www.nanode.eu/), with the extra jeeport header soldered on for a [RFM12B board](http://jeelabs.net/projects/hardware/wiki/RFM12B_Board)

 ### Setup